If you're looking for the best email services around today, you've come to the right place.

-- These are the best secure email providers right now
+These are the best email services of 2022(opens in new tab)

 Signing up with an email provider will often involve some privacy compromises.
 Yahoo Mail asks for your name and mobile number, for instance.
 Gmail and other services might scan your messages to carry out useful actions (such as adding events to calendars), and just about everyone serves you with ads.